girishji/vimcomplete/README.md

 ## Configure Options

-Options are configured using the global function `g:VimCompleteOptionsSet()`.
-Below example shows how to enable and configure completion sources.
-Not all options are demonstrated here; please refer to the tables above for all available options.
+Options can be configured using the global function `g:VimCompleteOptionsSet()`.
+The example below illustrates how to enable and configure completion sources.
+Please note that not all options are demonstrated here; for a comprehensive list of all available options, refer to the tables provided above.

 ```vim
 vim9script